aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/fields/add/_index.md

 ---
+title: "Add"
-title: "Add Field to a Document"
+second_title: "Fields in a Document"
 type: docs
 url: /fields/add/
 aliases: [/add-field-to-a-document/]
-weight: 50
+weight: 10
 ---

 This REST API allows you to add a field to a document, section or paragraph.
 The API returns added field data in XML/JSON format.
 The request parameters are: